Samsung Galaxy A35 5G vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you prefer a lightweight phone for easy one-handed use, want the classic Touch ID experience, or need a budget-friendly entry into the iPhone ecosystem.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact design that's easy to handle, want a budget-friendly entry point into the iPhone ecosystem, or prioritize a reliable performance without extra features.
 (4.7" display, 60 Hz refresh)

 Conclusion